Overview - 2019/2020

 - A CONNECT lab fee is included in the Additional Program Fees stated in the Fee Schedule.
 This fee helps cover costs associated with the delivery of the CONNECT mobile computing program.

 - Students should not purchase a laptop computer or software until the College publishes the recommended configuration, models, software titles and versions for that academic year.

 Co-operative EducationThis one-year program has one co-op work term.
-Students who fulfill both the academic and co-op requirements of the program will be eligible to graduate with a co-op endorsed diploma.
-More information about co-operative education can be found at www.fanshawec.ca/co-op.Learning Outcomes
+Students who fulfill both the academic and co-op requirements of the program will be eligible to graduate with a Co-op Endorsed Certificate.
+More information about Co-operative Education can be found at www.fanshawec.ca/co-op.Learning Outcomes

 - Design and prioritize test protocols by using established techniques and application of core software testing principles to analyze both functional and non-functional specification requirements at all test levels for systems with a low to medium level of complexity.